Ahmed Suale’s case has not died - Ambrose Dery

 He added:” It’s not the case that it has died.”

-Mr. Dery, a lawyer, and MP for Nandom, served in the first term of the Akufo-Addo Government, and President Nana Addo Dankwa Akufo-Addo has renominated him to hold that same portfolio at the beginning of his second term.
+Mr Dery, a lawyer and MP for Nandom, served in the first term of the Akufo-Addo Government, and President Nana Akufo-Addo has renominated him to hold that same portfolio at the beginning of his second term.

 He described the police as being capable of operating without the support of the army, saying, “the police are competent and adequately motivated and resourced.
 We do not need the army,” as he reacted to concerns on the presence of the military in civilian areas.